 In this instalment of Beat Dissected we’re going to create a classic UK Garage beat.

 Beat Dissected is a regular series in which we deconstruct drum patterns, showing you how to program them in any DAW.
-Just copy our grid in your own software to recreate the loop and to use the same one shots you can download the samples that we used.
+Just copy our grid in your own software to recreate the loop and to use the same one shots you can download them below.

 All samples come courtesy of our sample pack partner Samples From Mars.
 To get an idea of UK Garage you can check our My Studio feature with one of the pioneers of the genre: MJ Cole.